Pak911/headlines/README.md

 Headlines combines engaging elements:
 - **Crossword Structure**: Words intersect at shared letters in a proper crossword layout
 - **Letter Manipulation**: Swap individual letters instead of solving clues
+- **Contextual Hints**: Use semantic clues from news descriptions to guide solving
 - **News Awareness**: Learn real headlines as you solve puzzles
 - **Multi-language Support**: Play in English or Russian with automatic language detection
 - **Real-time RSS Integration**: Current news headlines from multiple sources

-Unlike traditional crosswords that require knowledge, this is a pure logic puzzle where the challenge is spatial and strategic.
+Unlike traditional crosswords that require knowledge, this is a pure logic puzzle where contextual hints make the challenge engaging and solvable.
+During development, it was discovered that pure guessing wasn't engaging enough - the hint system with semantic clues from news descriptions dramatically increased player interest and made puzzles much more enjoyable.

 ## 🚀 Quick Start